 Implied Volatility Surging for AmerisourceBergen (ABC) Stock Options

 Investors in AmerisourceBergen Corporation ABC need to pay close attention to the stock based on moves in the options market lately.
-That is because the Aug 19, 2022 $95.00 Call had some of the highest implied volatility of all equity options today.
+That is because the Aug 26, 2022 $75.00 Put had some of the highest implied volatility of all equity options today.

 What is Implied Volatility?